eandablo/gympals/README.md

 ## Credits

-- Code Institute for providing the mock template user for this project deployement

 - Python code was created by Efren Andablo Reyes

+- Several Bootstrap elements were used, where the code provided in [Bootstrap website](https://getbootstrap.com/) was slightly modified to fit this proyect.

 - Acknowldgement to my mentor Dario for his great guidance diring this project development

-- Website images were downloaded from Pexels.com
+- Website images were downloaded from [Pexels](https://www.pexels.com/)